 Here is an example of an ad that is this size:

 120×600 Advice for Site Owners

 You can generally expect a quite low CPM for this ad unit.
 However, it should not be rejected outright due to how common it still is.
 Add it to a multi-sized ad tag with a 120×450, 160×600 or 300×600 for incremental revenue.

 This ad slot is often difficult to fill (whether using a 120×600 or 160×600) due to lack of demand, so having both options available is the best choice.

 Tip: Placing CPA adverts in the skyscraper slot is a good idea, as they will ensure your users have cookies in place for post-impression sales.

 120×600 Advice for Ad Buyers

-If the cost to you is minimal to create a 120×600 variation of an ad then we always recommend testing everything to find your own advertising sweet spot.
-In general we wouldn’t expect this ad size to be a winner though.
+If the cost to you is minimal to create a 120×600 then we always recommend testing everything.
+You should find your own advertising sweet spot!
+In general, we wouldn’t expect this ad size to be a winner though.